DistributedCollective/oracle-based-amm/ADD-POOLS.md

 ### Local testing
 [deployment_rsk.js](solidity/utils/deployment_rsk.js) to deploy contracts needed for testing

 The configuration file is updated during the process, in order to allow resuming a prematurely-terminated execution.
-This means, if you want to start a fresh deployment, you need to delete the phase and all of the deployed contract addresses from the config file.
+This means, if you want to start a fresh deployment, you need to delete the "phase" section and all of the deployed contract addresses from the config file.

 ### Adding LM pools to the testnet and mainnet
 1. Before adding pools we need to make sure having updated comipled contracts in [./solidity/build](./solidity/build)
    - Change contract folder in script Compile contracts `../../scripts/compile.sh`
    - Run from root dir `./scripts/compile.sh`
 2. Top up RBTC and WRBTC account with some RBTC to launch for testing
-3.

 To add converters to an existing swap network, use ```addConverter.js```.